flyingrhinonz/nccm/README.md

 a standard linux xterm.
 If you have something else and certain keys don't behave as you'd expect - change their codes here.
-I have experienced putty sending Home / End / Fn keys differently to xterm - and other programs may have similar behavior.
+I have experienced putty/kitty sending Home / End / Fn keys differently to xterm - and other programs may have similar behavior.
 You have the option of fixing your terminal program or modifying the key codes within nccm.
+Tip - in putty/kitty you can adjust this here:
+Terminal -> Keyboard .
 Each of the keyboard codes is a list (even if it contains only one item), you can map a keypress to as many codes as you wish by adding more codes to it.
-If you want to figure out what code results from a keypress - run 'nccm -d' , press a key and look for:
+If you want to figure out what code results from a keypress - run `nccm -d` , press a key and look for:
-'Keyboard entry: UserKey == nnn'  in syslog/journal.
+`Keyboard entry: UserKey == nnn`  in syslog/journal.
 You can even map other keys to nccm keys - for example instead of F1 you want to use F12 - just put the code for F12 in the F1 key position.